-Financial guarantees issued at a below-market interest rate are initially measured at fair value.
-Subsequently, they are measured at the higher of the loss allowance determined in accordance with IFRS 9 (see Note 3(h)(iv)) and the amount initially recognised less, when appropriate, the cumulative amount of income recognised in accordance with the principles of IFRS 15.
+Financial guarantees issued are initially measured at fair value.
+Subsequently, they are measured at the higher of the loss allowance determined in accordance with IFRS 9 (see Note 3(g)(iv)) and the amount initially recognised less, when appropriate, the cumulative amount of income recognised in accordance with the principles of IFRS 15.

-(s) Taxation
+(r) Taxation